Terqa: Middle Bronze IIA

 It came under the control of Shamshi-Adad (c.
 1808–1776 BC) of the Amorite Kingdom of Upper Mesopotamia.

 Control by Mari continued into the time of Zimri-Lim (c.
 1775 to 1761 BC).
 One year name of Zimri-Lim was "Year in which Zimri-Lim offered a great throne to Dagan of Terqa".

 When not ruled by a king, Terqa was a vassal city-state ruled by a governor subordinate to Mari.
 Kibri-Dagan, governor of Terqa, under Zimri-Lim.

 In Mari Letter ARM 13.110 concerns the Temple of Dagan.
 Letter by Kibri-Dagan governor of Terqa to the king: "My lord wrote me about the 10 minas of silver that offenders settled to me: This is silver must arrive quickly to be processed for the works on the throne of Dagan.

 Mari/Terqa interacted over the wide steppes in Syria with their herdsmen coming in contact with the herdsmen from Qatna, by the way of Palmyra.

 In a major change of events, the 'Fall of Mari' came when Hammurabi of Babylon (r.
 1792-1750 BC) attacked his former ally, Zimri-Lim of Mari (r.
 1775 to 1761 BC).
 With Mari destroyed power in the Middle Euphrates shifted to Terqa.

-Terqa became the leading city of the kingdom of Khana after the decline of Babylon.
+Terqa became the leading city of the kingdom of Ḫana after the decline of Babylon.